memcachier/docs/documentation.md

 ```

 <p class="alert alert-info">
-A confusing error message you may get from `pylibmc` is <b>MemcachedError: error 37 from memcached_set: SYSTEM ERROR (Resource temporarily unavailable)</b>.
-This indicates that you are trying to store a value larger than 1MB.
-MemCachier has a hard limit of 1MB for the size of key-value pairs.
-To work around this, either consider sharding the data or using a different technology.
-The benefit of an in-memory key-value store diminishes at 1MB and higher.
+A confusing error message you may get from <code>pylibmc</code> is
+<b>MemcachedError: error 37 from memcached_set: SYSTEM ERROR (Resource
+temporarily unavailable)</b>.
+This indicates that you are trying to store a
+value larger than 1MB.
+MemCachier has a hard limit of 1MB for the size of
+key-value pairs.
+To work around this, either consider sharding the data or
+using a different technology.
+The benefit of an in-memory key-value store
+diminishes at 1MB and higher.
 </p>